Ojos del Salado Volcano (6.893 masl) Expedition

 Ideal season for this Expedition

-We recommend you to do this expedition between November and March.
+We recommend you to do this expedition between October-November to March-April.
 It must be taken into account that between January and March, the phenomenon of the “Bolivian winter or Altiplanic winter” occurs, which translates into abrupt changes in the weather with the appearance of rain, wind, snow and thunderstorms, mainly during the afternoon.
 Allmountain Chile is trained and prepared for this type of situation, as we are in permanent communication with the team in charge at the office, who inform us daily about weather changes.

 What are the requirements for this Expedition?